Ms. Liew's Class

 • Do your OWN WORK in YOUR OWN WORDS.
 When you Google information or do other research to help you with homework, CITE YOUR SOURCES.

-• Manage your time wisely so that you can turn in your work on time and reduce your stress.
+• Manage your time wisely so that you can stay on pace and reduce your stress.

 • Work to develop and display a growth mindset throughout the year.